 Results to date in development of GFM standards

-Progress to date

 As described in Section 2.6 during the course of 2025-26 and 2026-27 calendar years the major development work of a Working Draft is undertaken.
 This process is now well underway with the objective that by June 2026 progress is to reach 70% completion.
 While it is recognised that the most demanding and challenging activities to achieve completion are the last 10 to 20%, there is a level of confidence that this will be achieved.

 Multiple challenges are faced when developing a new standard in an area that is still immature and under development.
 The objective of producing a standard document at the early phase of the maturity of the technology and definition of requirements, is to establish a consistent foundation at an early stage in order to provide some direction to manufacturers, while at the same time seeking not to limit technological development.